 There are a number of options available when taking pension benefits from your pension savings.
 These can open new possibilities for your future.
-The minimum age to start drawing pension benefits is normally 55 years old (changing to 57 years old from 6 April 2028).
+The minimum age to start drawing pension benefits is normally 55 years old (increasing to age 57 years old from 6 April 2028).
 You may have the option to take pension benefits earlier if you have a protected low pension age, or you're unable to work due to ill health.

 The following checklist isn't exhaustive and we recommend speaking to your financial adviser, if you have one, to make sure you fully understand your options.
-There may be a charge for this.
-If you don't have an adviser, you can find one near you on MoneyHelper.
+There may be a charge for financial advice.
+If you don't have a financial adviser, you can find one in your area by visiting MoneyHelper, or find out more about advice services supported by Aegon by visiting Origen Financial Services.
+Origen Financial Services Ltd is wholly owned by Aegon UK plc but operate independently to us.